floatinghotpot/hiquant/README.md

 - **Data acquisition**: fetch data from financial websites, including indices, stocks, funds, financial reports, history data, realtime data, etc.
 - **Valuation analysis**: extract key abstract info from financial reports like ROE, calculate PE/PB percentiles, find “cheap valuation” stocks, export to stock pool
 - **Plot stock with indicators**: plot k-line diagram of stocks with indicators, comparing earning curve of multiple indices or even multiple stocks
-- **Strategy framework**: with some trading strategy codes for demo purposes, and provides a command to create a new strategy from the template, which is convenient for users to write their own strategies
+- **Strategy framework**: implemented a strategy framework for backtesting, with sample code for demo purposes, and provides a command to create a new strategy from the template, which is convenient for users to write their own strategies
-- **Simulated backtrade**: Use historical market data to simulate backtesting of one or more portfolio strategies, output data analysis of investment returns, and draw yield curves for comparison
+- **Simulated backtesting**: Use historical market data, to simulate backtesting of one or more portfolio strategies, output data analysis of investment returns, and draw yield curves for comparison
 - **Simulated realtime trading**: Synchronize real-time market data, calculate trading decisions based on strategies, and send email notifications to remind users to trade
-- **Multi markets**: currently supports China, Hong Kong and United States market, will add support for markets in other countries
+- **Multi markets**: currently supports China, Hong Kong and United States market, will add support for markets in other countries if requested and data available
 - **TODO: Automated trading**: call the quantitative trading interface to realize automated trading (not yet implemented, planned)

 Other features:
-- **Evalute funds**: evaluate funds, plot diagram of funds, comparing earning curve of multiple funds
+- **Evalute funds**: search and filter funds, calculate sharpe ratio and max drawdown, evaluate funds, comparing earning curve of multiple funds, comparing investment performance of fund managers

 ## Installation